A Survey on Speech Large Language Models for Understanding: Datasests

 \section{Datasests}

 In parallel with model advancements, the availability and design of datasets have also evolved to support increasingly complex speech understanding tasks.
 In this section, we categorize and analyze these datasets through the lens of their respective understanding objectives, as defined in \ref{taxonomy:functional}.
-We categorize speech understanding tasks based on their objectives, ranging from simpler, more immediate tasks—such as perception tasks—to more complex and deeper objectives that necessitate advanced reasoning, including shallow and deep cognition tasks.
+We categorize speech understanding tasks according to their objectives, from simpler and more immediate tasks, such as perception tasks, to more complex and deeper objectives that require advanced reasoning, including shallow and deep cognition tasks.
 This progression parallels the evolution of speech models, which initially focused on handling fundamental tasks but have since advanced to address more intricate cognitive functions.
 Here, we provide a detailed overview of the various categories of speech datasets and examine how they have evolved, particularly in response to the development of LLMs and TTS.